-The next step in the problem identification process was to conduct additional data analyses to determine the characteristics and factors contributing to the crashes, fatalities and injuries related to each of the program areas addressed in the HSSP.
+characteristics and factors contributing to the crashes, fatalities and injuries related to each of the program areas addressed in the HSSP.
 The AIS crash data accessed through the online TSSR provided extensive data for these analyses including who was involved in the crashes, where and when they were occurring and the contributing factors in the crashes.
-In addition to looking at the trends over time in the raw numbers, the primary focus of the analysis strategy was to identify which groups, locations and contributing factors were overrepresented through comparisons with licensed drivers, registrations or population figures and rates, as appropriate.
+In addition to looking at the trends over time, the analysis strategy was to identify which groups, locations and contributing factors were overrepresented through comparisons with licensed drivers, registrations or population figures and rates, as appropriate.
 The key results of these analyses are presented and discussed in the problem identification section under each program area; these data were also the basis for the selection of strategies that will enable the state to make progress toward its performance targets.
 Process for Setting Performance Targets

-Performance targets were set for each of the core performance measures and for the additional measures selected by New York for inclusion in the FFY 2019 HSSP.
-New York's methodology for setting its FFY 2019 targets used a two-step process.
+Performance targets were set for each of the core performance measures and for the additional measures selected by New York for inclusion in the FFY 2020 HSSP.
+New York's methodology for setting its FFY 2020 targets used a two-step process.
 The first step in the process involved a linear trend model.
-Adhering to the method recommended by the FHWA and used by the NYS DOT in setting its targets, linear trend analysis was conducted using the FORECAST function in Excel.
+Adhering to the method recommended by the FHWA and used by the NYS Department of Transportation (NYSDOT) in setting its targets, linear trend analysis was conducted using the FORECAST function in Excel.
 In the model, the 5-year moving average was used as the data point for each year included in the linear trend analysis.
 The second step in the process involved discussing the targets estimated by this forecasting method with the state's key stakeholders.
 Based on their experience and knowledge of current traffic safety-related activities and programs and those that will be conducted over the next few years, the key stakeholders adjusted each of the forecasted targets, where warranted, based on what they thought was reasonable.